1991 Great Plains tornado outbreak: Confirmed tornadoes

-Haysville–McConnell AFB–Andover, Kansas
+Andover, Kansas

 At 5:49 p.m.
-CDT (22:49 UTC), the storm which would become the Wichita-Andover Tornado began east of Clearwater.
+CDT (22:49 UTC), this deadly and violent tornado began east of Clearwater.
 At 6:05 p.m.
 CDT (23:05 UTC), the National Weather Service issued a statement urging residents in Haysville, Derby, and Mulvane to seek shelter.
 This was succeeded by a tornado warning four minutes later.
 Around 6:16 p.m.
 CDT (23:16 UTC), the intensifying tornado began to affect southeastern sections of Wichita and directly struck Haysville.
 It produced strong F2 to F3 damage in Haysville while growing to a width of about 220 yd and acquiring multi-vortex characteristics.
 The tornado crossed the Kansas Turnpike about 0.5 mi south of the South Wichita Interchange.
 In eastern Wichita, some well-built houses in the Greenwich Heights Subdivision were completely leveled, indicative of strong F3 to F4 damage.
 Four people were killed at this location.
 At 6:24 p.m.
-CDT (23:24 UTC), the violent tornado struck the McConnell Air Force Base, where it narrowly missed a lineup of 10 B1-B bombers each worth $280 million and 2 of which were equipped with nuclear warheads.
+CDT (23:24 UTC), the violent tornado struck the McConnell Air Force Base, where it narrowly missed a lineup of 10 B-1B bombers each worth $280 million and 2 of which were equipped with nuclear warheads.
 Nine major facilities on the base were destroyed, including the officer's club, base hospital, library, and elementary school.
 In addition, 102 housing units were demolished.
 No fatalities were recorded there, though 16 people were injured and total losses reached $62 million.
 As the tornado continued to move toward U.S. Route 54 in Kansas in the direction of Andover, it prompted forecasters to issue a heightened tornado warning alerting residents in Augusta and Andover that a damaging tornado was approaching.
 Despite this warning, the tornado sirens in Andover failed.